CommonAccord/Cmacc-Org/Doc/Wx/edu/crl/liblicense/Model/Sec/Misc_v0.md

 8.Ti=Notices

 8.sec=All notices given pursuant to this Agreement shall be in writing and shall be sent to the person who is the signatory to the Agreement at the contract addresses noted in the signature section of this Agreement.
-All notices may be hand delivered, or shall be deemed received within [enter time period] after mailing if sent by registered or certified mail, return receipt requested.
+All notices may be hand delivered, or shall be deemed received within {notice_time_period} after mailing if sent by registered or certified mail, return receipt requested.
 If any notice is sent by facsimile or electronic mail, confirmation copies must be sent by mail or by hand delivery to the specified address.
 Either party may from time to time change its Notice Address by written notice to the other party.

 9.Ti=Survivability

 9.sec=Sections 1, 3, 4.3, 7, 8, 9, 10.1, and 10.2 hereof, all indemnification obligations and perpetual license rights shall survive the expiration or termination of the Agreement.

 =[Z/Sec/9]